 When was the last time you took a close look at the fine print of your car insurance policy?
 If the answer is never, then you may be surprised to learn about these five common exclusions.

-In insurance policy speak an “excluded event” is something that you will not be covered for.
-Whilst the following list may not seem like events that would happen every day it is important to be aware of these exclusions so that you’re not caught out if an accident does occur.
+In insurance policy speak, an “excluded event” is something that you will not be covered for.
+While the following list may not seem like events that would happen every day, it is important to be aware of these car insurance exclusions so you won’t find yourself caught out if an accident does occur.

-Here are some of the more common events that are excluded in car insurance policies:
+Here are some of the more common events that are excluded in many different car insurance policies:

 - The driver is not authorised by the vehicle owner: In the event that a friend borrows your car without first asking permission and gets into an accident, cover may be denied by your insurer.

-- The driver was under the influence of alcohol but was not tested for blood alcohol content by law enforcement: A common exclusion amongst car insurance policies is to deny cover if a driver has been in an accident whilst intoxicated even without specific reference to having been tested by Police.
+- The driver was under the influence of alcohol but was not tested for blood alcohol content by law enforcement: A common exclusion among car insurance policies is to deny cover if a driver has been in an accident whilst intoxicated, even without specific reference to having been tested by police.

-- The car was carrying more passengers than it was designed to: If you are involved in an accident whilst there are more passengers in the car than seats and seatbelts your car insurer may claim an exclusion and you will not be covered by insurance.
+- The car was carrying more passengers than it was designed to: If you are involved in an accident while there are more passengers in the car than seats and seatbelts, your car insurer may claim an exclusion and you will not be covered by insurance.

 The above examples are only five of dozens of car insurance exclusions that you may find at the bottom of your car insurance policy.
 Make sure to read the Product Disclosure Statement (PDS) before signing up for insurance, as once you sign, you are bound by a legal contract.

 Also, be aware of long-standing rules that might catch you out.
 For example, often if there are two clauses relating to an accident, and one is an exclusion, then the exclusion will prevail.